sftcd/happykey/README.md

             lwmIl7EpoPbZy3UQBM5B8gBNICHqfuNGwvkraWxFMPfOcPlH19ifEz2Qch6WLFeGGY4C5MtkbJv6A2/kJqTGOSQ7nwWZKXSgTG2wGXpXyZHN2Q==
             -----END CIPHERTEXT-----

-(Not sure that MIME type like stuff is wise, but we'll see - it's good enough to let me easily test round-tripping at least.)
+(Not sure that PEM-like stuff is wise, but we'll see - it's good enough to let me easily test round-tripping at least.)

 The [roundtrip.sh](roundtrip.sh) script fetches some plaintext, generates a key